blawly/EasyGwent/README.md

 # EasyGwent

-Simple Gwent-like card game made for a homework assignment.
+Simple Gwent-like card game made for a homework assignment in C#.